HiberWorld/code-kit-examples/kraken-battle/README.md

 # The Kraken Battle

-This is a game where the player has to defeat a Sea monster in a large storm.
+A game where the player has to defeat a Sea monster in a large storm.

 It showcases multiple features of Hiber Code-Kit: